google/fhir-gateway/README.md

 # Modules

-The FHIR Gateway consists of a core, which is in the [server](server) module, and a set of _access-checker_ plugins, which can be implemented by third parties and added to the proxy server.
+The FHIR Info Gateway consists of a core, which is in the [server](server) module, and a set of _access-checker_ plugins, which can be implemented by third parties and added to the proxy server.